Fengxiang23/SelectiveMAE/README.md

 - [x] Pretraining codes and configs for SelectiveMAE have be released.
 - [x] OpticalRS-4M dataset has be released.
 - [ ] OpticalRS-13M dataset will be released.
-- [ ] Codes and configs for downstream tasks of SelectiveMAE, Scene Classification.
+- [ ] Codes and configs for downstream tasks of Scene Classification.
-- [ ] Codes and configs for downstream tasks of SelectiveMAE, Object Detection and Semantic Segmentation.
+- [ ] Codes and configs for downstream tasks of Object Detection and Semantic Segmentation.